machisuke/spectral/CONTRIBUTING.md

 ### Linting

 In comparison with other Stoplight projects, Spectral is the strictest and enforces plenty of rules.
-We use a number of various linters, including ESLint, Prettier or [kacl](https://www.npmjs.com/package/@brightcove/kacl).
+We use a number of various linters, including ESLint or Prettier.
 If you're confused about a given linting error, please refer to the documentation provided by the owner of one of these packages, or plugins we use.
 Commit messages follow [conventional-changelog](https://github.com/conventional-changelog/commitlint).